Rhonda BurrowsPROBATE JUDGE

 After the judge signs the order appointing the personal representative, the court issues Letters Testamentary (when there is a will) or Letters of Administration (when there is no will).
 The letters give personal representatives the legal authority to conduct the decedent’s estate business.

 Probate cases can be filed with or without the help of an attorney (pro se).
-Do-it-yourself forms are available for purchase from the court for $5 or can be downloaded for free.
-A sample fill-in-the-blank application is available on the probate court website, but you must also go to the link for the Supreme Court forms in order to download the rest of the required forms.
 Occasionally, after realizing the amount of paperwork, time and responsibility involved, people will hire an attorney.
 We encourage people to obtain competent legal services.
 The court can provide information but not legal advice.